riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 ![Cookbook 238](images/cookbook-238.png)

-> :information_source: This cookbook detailed for GKE, Kubernetes cluster hosted in GCP.
-Minor adaptations might be required to run in different environment.

-> :information_source: More details:
+In details:

-> A custom image of the APM agent is built and deployed as a **Daemonset POD agent** on a Kubernetes cluster.
+A custom image of the APM agent is built and deployed as a **Daemonset POD agent** on a Kubernetes cluster.
 So that the agent will be running on every node and exposing the APM services to the hosted PODs listening on NodePorts (e.g. DSA on port 2111)

->
-> The [manifest of the Daemonset POD agent](apm-daemonset-pod-agent.yaml) must be customized with the APM account information.
+The [manifest of the Daemonset POD agent](apm-daemonset-pod-agent.yaml) must be customized with the APM account information.

->
-> Multiple replicas of a Java web-application, containerized from [sources](app) with a usual [Dockerfile](app-Dockerfile), are then deployed with APM instrumentation.
+Multiple replicas of a Java web-application, containerized from [sources](app) with a usual [Dockerfile](app-Dockerfile), are then deployed with APM instrumentation.
 The instrumentation of the app is set up in the deployment manifest of the app ([app-k8s.yaml](app-k8s.yaml)).
 It mounts a shared volume to give access to some agent files (e.g. the Java agent library).

+> :information_source: This cookbook uses a GKE cluster, a managed Kubernetes cluster hosted in GCP.
+Minor adaptations might be required to use the artifacts in different environment.

 ## Prerequisites